carbon-language/carbon-lang/clang/docs/Modules.rst

 Configuration macros declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The *config-macros-declaration* specifies the set of configuration macros that have an effect on the the API of the enclosing module.
+The *config-macros-declaration* specifies the set of configuration macros that have an effect on the API of the enclosing module.

 .. parsed-literal::